pwall567/kjson/CUSTOM.md

 ### `toJSON` function in the class

-If the class of an object to be serialized has a member function named `toJSON`, taking no parameters and returning a `JSONValue`, that function will be used for serialization.
+If the class of an object to be serialized has a public member function named `toJSON`, taking no parameters and returning a `JSONValue`, that function will be used for serialization.
 For example:
 ```kotlin
 class Person(val firstName: String, val surname: String) {